Skip to Content

 River breakup preparedness

 Residents may see a number of temporary measures installed in the downtown area, including triple dams (water filled barriers), temporary clay berms, pumps and plugs.
 There will be temporary road closures and temporary trail closures to allow for these measures.
-Information of the temporary measures and their locations can be found here.

 Before river breakup